 New discoveries often take a long time to filter down into the public

 consciousness and for professional educators to acknowledge new

 viewpoints.
 Dr. Elaine Aron wrote a landmark book on the subject of

 HSPs and has been researching the subject since 1996.
 That's why she

 was thrilled to be contacted by a high-profile film producer who wants

 to work with her to make a full-length PBS-quality documentry about the

 trait of high sensitivity.

 She enthusiastically enlisted her fans in raising money to produce a "sizzle reel" (a kind of movie trailer for investment backers) and they responded with equal zeal.
-Now the project has moved a quantum leap forward with a crowdfunding project on the Kickstarter.com website for Sensitive: The HSP Movie.
-Fundraising has moved into the final phase with only a few days left but with over 90% of their goal of $50,000 pledged by HSPs throughout the world.
+Now the project has moved a quantum leap forward by successfully completing a crowdfunding project on the Kickstarter.com website for Sensitive: The HSP Movie.
+They have succeeded in reaching their goal with over $50,000 pledged by HSPs throughout the world.

 Although Elaine is embarassed that the movie will focus so much on herself, the producers have reassured her (and us) that their film will thoughtfully explain what high sensitivity is, the huge advantages that come with the trait, and how to deal with problems that can occur when it is not fully understood.
 They will include interviews with many other researchers of the trait, as well as a diverse sample of highly sensitive individuals who will discuss how the trait has affected them and their closest relationships.